Impacts of post-traumatic stress disorder on family, social and work life

 There are a number of symptoms associated with post-traumatic stress disorder

-A traumatic event may cause post-traumatic stress disorder symptoms within a month, but sometimes they don’t show up for years.
+A traumatic event may impacts post-traumatic stress disorder symptoms within a month, but sometimes they don’t show up for years.
 Social and work situations, as well as relationships, are affected by these symptoms.
 In addition, they can make it difficult to carry out normal daily activities.

 There are basically four types of symptoms associated with PTSD.
 An intrusive memory, avoidance, negative mood and thinking changes, changes in physical and emotional reactions, and changes in physical and emotional reactions to stress are some of these symptoms.
 There are different symptoms for different people.